-The is great debate amongst those who work in the movement and somatic fields (ie, researchers, academics, coaches, movement instructors, somatic practitioners) about the relevance of alignment guidelines and exercises such as this.
+The is great debate amongst Body Geeks (i.e., researchers, academics, coaches, movement instructors, somatic practitioners) about the relevance of bony alignment guidelines and exercises such as this.

 My intention here is not to say that there is one perfect, static, pin-point alignment that we all must find and maintain.

-My intention is to help you begin to become aware of your habitual way of holding yourself and explore how this habitual posture might be holding you back from your health and fitness goals by disrupting the force production throughout your kinetic chain, increasing your energy expenditure, placing unnecessary strain on your joints and connective tissues and potentially causing you pain.
+My intention is to help you begin to become aware of your habitual way of holding yourself and explore how this habitual posture might be holding you back from your health and fitness goals by disrupting force production throughout your kinetic chain and making movement less efficient, placing unnecessary strain on your joints and connective tissues, changing the fluid pressure of your internal organs, potentially causing you pain and more.

 Our bodies are naturally asymmetrical.
 Just consider your internal organs: the way your heart sits to the left of your midline and your liver sits to the right.
 Consider the twists and turns of your intestines and the amorphous shape of your stomach.
 Doesn't it seem only natural that the bony structures that surround and protect these organs would be asymmetrical to some degree as well?

-Poor alignment is part the reason why bunions get formed and why shoulder injuries are common in yoga classes where Chaturanga (yoga's variation of a push up) is centerstage.
+Poor alignment is part of the reason why bunions get formed and why shoulder injuries are common in yoga classes where Chaturanga (yoga's variation of a push up) is centerstage.
 Sometimes it's a very big part of the reason why.
 Over the years I can name 6 clients who came to me with bunion pain.
-(They actually came to me for health and fitness goals, but revealed that they had bunion pain in our initial session.)
 All 6 of these people had been told they needed surgery for their bunions and all 6 of them were cured of their bunion pain within a couple weeks simply by learning to align their lower body and mobilize their toes.

-I have similar stories around shoulder, hip and knee pain.
+I have similar stories around shoulder, hip, knee and low back pain.